adithya1012/Ozwel-AI-Embed/Embd_Chatbot_adithya/chatbot/README.md

 The TypeScript client application containing:

 - MCP client implementation for communication with parent frames
-- OpenAI integration for intelligent responses
+- Ozwell AI integration for intelligent responses
 - Chat UI management and message handling
 - Tool detection and execution
 - Mock data responses for offline functionality